fjames86/climbe/README.md

 Climbe
 ======

 Climbe is a CIM engine, comprising both CIMOM/server and client.
-Currently supports the CIMXML encoding protocol, but support for WS-Management (WS-Man) is intended.
+It currently supports the CIMXML encoding protocol,

+At present the client is working and capable of talking to OpenPegasus and SFCB servers.

+The CIMOM/server component is not yet complete and has much more work to do yet before it's stable.

-This should make it possible to interact with Windows WMI via the WinRM protocol (which is basically WS-Man).
+Support for WS-Management (WS-Man) is intended at some point, this should make it possible to interact with Windows WMI via the WinRM protocol (which is basically WS-Man).

-At present the Climbe client is capable of talking to OpenPegasus and SFCB servers.

 CIMOM
 -------